giantswarm/releases/announcements/move-to-cluster-api.md

 - A future-proof API that protects you from vendor lock-ins, developed by a dynamically growing community which will increase the speed of adding new functionality over time.
 - The possibility to use all tooling compatible with the Cluster API -- not only that created by Giant Swarm.
 - Ability to create and manage workload clusters with managed control planes like EKS or AKS.
-- Adding new providers will become easier and Giant Swarm will be in a better position to expand their offering beyond AWS, Azure, and current On-Premises solutions.
+- Adding new providers will become easier and Giant Swarm will be in a better position to expand our offering beyond AWS, Azure, and current On-Premises solutions.
 - The possibility to have workload clusters from different providers managed by one management cluster to enable multi-cloud use cases.

 ### What will the move look like?